BlitzKraft/saythanks.io/README.md

 ### ☤ The Basics

-- Email a when a new message of thankfulness is submitted (csrf enabled).
+- Email when a new message of thankfulness is submitted (csrf enabled).
 - Inbox page for each user/project with simple aggregation of messages (private).

 ### ☤ The Architecture